cph-js284/Assignment6Database/README.md

 ;
 ```
 These scripts adds an index on the city-columns in the offices and customers tables<br>
-The executionplan below documents the increase in performance; *the cost to perform the query is lower(fewer bananas)*
+The executionplan below documents the increase in performance; *the cost to perform the query is lower(fewer bananas)*<br>

 ![Eplan2_optimized](https://github.com/cph-js284/Assignment6Database/blob/master/ressources/ExecutionPlanOptimized.png)